vadim-ver/libusb_vhci/README.md

 be considered for the next release.
 If at some point `config.cache' contains results you don't want to keep, you may remove or edit it.

-   The file `configure.in' is used to create `configure' by a program called `autoconf'.
+   The file "configure.in" is used to create `configure' by a program called `autoconf'.
 You only need `configure.in' if you want to change it or regenerate `configure' using a newer version of `autoconf'.